Implicit Regularization in Hierarchical Tensor Factorization and Deep Convolutional Neural Networks: Preliminaries: Matrix and Tensor Factorizations

-Similarly to how matrix factorization corresponds to a linear neural network, tensor factorization is equivalent to a certain shallow (depth two) non-linear convolutional network~\cite{cohen2016expressive,razin2021implicit}~---~see \fig~\ref{fig:tf_htf_as_convnet}(a) for an illustration of this equivalence.
-Tensor factorization thus represents a setting closer to practical deep learning.
+Similarly to how matrix factorization corresponds to a linear neural network, tensor factorization is known (see \citet{cohen2016expressive,razin2021implicit}) to be equivalent to a certain shallow (depth two) non-linear convolutional network (with multiplicative non-linearity).
+By virtue of this equivalence, illustrated in \fig~\ref{fig:tf_htf_as_convnet} (top), tensor factorization is considered closer to practical deep learning than matrix factorization.